dennisXZX/web-developer-notes/Git.md

 `git checkout branchName` to switch to a branch.

 `git checkout -` to checkout the previous branch.

+`git checkout -- fileName` to replace the working area copy with the version from the current staging area.

 `git checkout -b branchName` to create and switch to the newly created branch.